brianglass/anastasis/files/kontakion_32.md

 But immediately they heard these words
-The Disciples of the Deliverer said to one another, Â‘These are surely faithful witnesses of ChristÂ’s assumption, for they are heavenly beings, For had they not seen him on high in heaven,
+The Disciples of the Deliverer said to one another, ‘These are surely faithful witnesses of Christ’s assumption, for they are heavenly beings, For had they not seen him on high in heaven,
 They would not have come down to proclaim it to us.
 He is Master of angels and through angels makes known